heyphat/follow.markets/README.md

 2. quickly validate trading strategies with absolutely zero coding steps.
 When a beautiful strategy pops up in my head, just configure it, then execute a backtest request.
 3. trade the markets with configurable, validated & profitable strategies.

-So if you find yourself suffering the same pains I had, give it a shot.
-I would love to hear your thoughts about this.
+So if you find yourself suffering from the same pains I had, give it a shot.
+I would love to hear your thoughts on this.

 # Getting Started